-Migrateful helps refugees and asylum seekers on their journey to employment and independence and promotes integration.
-It runs cookery classes led by migrant chefs struggling to integrate and access employment due to legal and linguistic barriers.
-The cookery classes provide ideal conditions not just for learning English and building confidence but also for promoting contact with the wider community.
+Migrateful runs cookery classes led by refugees, asylum seekers and migrants struggling to integrate and access employment.
+The cookery classes provide ideal conditions not just for learning English and building confidence, but also for promoting contact and cultural exchange with the wider community.

-The founder of Migrateful has many years’ experience working with refugees, in Ceuta (Morocco) and Dunkirk, as well as in East London.
-The idea was born out of discussions with a group of refugee women at a Time Bank project in Tower Hamlets.
-The women in the group were all very qualified and yet were unemployed because of language barriers and because their qualifications were not recognised.
+The Migrateful idea was borne following discussions with a group of refugee women at a Time Bank project in Tower Hamlets.
+The women in the group were all very qualified, yet were unemployed because of language barriers and their qualifications were not recognised in the UK.
 When asked about the skills they could share with the group, many of them said they could cook.
-Later, as everyone sat sharing their various traditional foods, and discussing what they could do, the Migrateful idea was born – the cooking skills of the refugee community and our universal love of food could be harnessed to bring people together.
+This gave Jess the idea to launch Migrateful in July 2017; with the aim to get these women into employment by supporting them to share their incredible cooking skills with the world.

 Migrateful looks to support migrants in a number of ways relating to wellbeing, employability and integration.
 We provide our chefs with wider social networks, improved English language and communication skills, increased confidence, a source of income, and opportunities to celebrate and share their culture.